Free Meals & Great Plates Delivered

 If you submit an online GPD Program Eligibility & Intake form on the Sourcewise website, you should receive a response within 24 – 72 business hours confirming eligibility

 If you complete the initial intake with a Sourcewise team member, you will learn if you are eligible or not during the phone interview.
 However, it will take 24 – 72 hours to confirm the information you provided and input into the system.
 This information will be cross referenced into the database to confirm eligibility.
-You will only receive a phone call if there are questions or issues with the information you provided.
+You will receive a call to verify your information and confirm your enrollment in GPD.

 Will I be able to speak with someone in a language that is not English?